0x-r4bbit/pascalprecht.github.io/_posts/2014-08-01-sharing-styles-across-web-components-with-polymer-and-core-style.md

 ### What else?

 `<core-style>` comes with a few more features than just that.
 It supports bindings to have dynamic stylings.
 These are also accessible via JavaScript. **You can even nest multiple `<core-style>` definitions** if needed.
-In addition to that, it's possible to implement a theming for your web components.
+In addition to that, it's possible to implement theming for your web components with `<core-style>`.
 You can find out more about it [here](http://www.polymer-project.org/docs/elements/core-elements.html#core-style).

 ## Conclusion